Eric Ries succinctly captures the Lean Startup validated learning loop as Build/Measure/Learn.

 - Build a path to customers from day one

 - Identify early adopters

 - Product/Market Fit (early traction) is the first thing that matters

 Where Else Can This Be Applied?

 While the specific tactics of applying the process vary from product to product, I believe the overall meta-pattern and principles can be applied to a wide range of products.
-I just taught 3 back-to-back workshops at Innovacorp in Nova Scotia.
-This was my most diverse audience yet that ranged from web startup to clean energy and bioscience entrepreneurs.
-I presented this meta-pattern for the first time in these workshops and it survived all the products represented.
+I just taught three back-to-back workshops at Innovacorp in Nova Scotia.
+This was my most diverse audience, ranging from web startups to clean energy and bioscience entrepreneurs.
+I presented this meta-pattern for the first time in these workshops, and it survived all the products represented.

 Once you internalize these principles, you start seeing applications in other unexpected places too.
-I am currently applying it to finding a co-founder which will hopefully make for an interesting case-study soon.
+I am currently applying it to finding a co-founder, hopefully making for an interesting case study soon.